 Prior to undertaking work at height, a suitable and sufficient risk assessment shall be carried out detailing the rescue plan that shall be used in the event of an incident occurring.
 Generic procedures may be developed however; these shall be amended for relevance to that specific task prior to work commencing.
 All involved parties shall be made aware of the rescue plan, to ensure a rapid and effective rescue is possible.
 This will be done through the toolbox talk carried out prior to the work commencing.

+Refer to xx-ERP-003 Work at Height Rescue Plan.

 Example areas to consider prior to undertaking work at a height.